mahmoud-koriem/UART_verilog_project/README.md

     └── uart_tb.v

 Folder/File
 Description

-scrs/

-Contains all the synthesizable source code for the UART module.
+scrs/Contains all the synthesizable source code for the UART module.

-tb/

-Contains the simulation testbench used to verify the design.
+tb/Contains the simulation testbench used to verify the design.

-README.md

-This project overview file.

 3. Getting Started
 Simulation